C0rine/Mume/DESIGN.md

 - An image/thumbnail of the artwork --> can be found via another query:  `https://www.rijksmuseum.nl/api/nl/collection/SK-C-5/tiles?format=jsonp&key=fakekey`.
 This API returns a list of levels.
 These levels have a number of tiles.
 The tiles form the complete image.
 You can choose the right level by using the width and height.
 They describe the total resolution of the chosen level.
 You can also select a level by name.
 Level z0 contains the largest available image and z6 the smallest.
 The sizes of the z-levels differ considarably so I think I would be best off by selecting a level based on width in pixels.

 **Presenting this information in the UI**
 Using a custom listview.
 For parsing the JSON data retrieved from the API AsyncTask will be used for multithreading.
+The searchresults are broken down in pages by the API parameters `p` (the result page) and `ps` (number of results per page) can be used to fetch more results.

 ####2) Selecting one artwork
 When the user taps one artwork the objectNumber of that artwork should be retrieved and a new query should be made: `https://www.rijksmuseum.nl/api/en/collection/objnum?key=fakekey&format=json`.